sqall01/alertR/sensorClientWeatherService/README.md

 AlertR Sensor Client Weather Service
 ======

-This client is specialized to fetch data from a weather service provider (Wunderground.com) and provide the AlertR system with this information.
+This client is specialized to fetch data from a weather service provider (wunderground.com or darksky.net) and provide the AlertR system with this information.

 How to use it?